This Is All the Halloween Candy You Can Eat If You're Vegan

 That’s right – tasting the rainbow is animal-free!
 Skittles announced in 2010 that it would no longer be using gelatin, which contains animal products.
 As a result, these jewel-toned candies are safe for vegetarians and vegans to eat.

 No animal products?
 No problem!
 Twizzlers are completely vegan, so you don’t need to worry about eating them.
 You do, however, need to consider how you eat them.
 We prefer to untwist the candy first, but you do you.

 Sour, sweet and totally delicious.
 Go to town on these little gummies – even the Sour Patch Watermelons are gelatin-free!

 Do you prefer to get your sugar fix from chocolate?
 If so, make sure you grab a bag of Enjoy Life’s dark chocolate or rice milk chocolate minis.
-They’re certified vegan, allergen-friendly and are available at Whole Foods and CVS.
+They’re certified vegan, allergen-friendly and are available at VitaCost or at Enjoy Life's website.
 Score!

 In addition to being vegan, these little gems are also free of gluten, soy and nuts.
 Now that’s smart!

 If you’re vegan, stock up on these tiny treats.
 In addition to being gelatin-free, Dots are also clear from carmine color and confectioner’s glaze (both of which are made from insects).

 Yup, Airheads are also given the all-clear for vegans and vegetarians.
 We can’t guarantee what the mystery flavor tastes like, but we can promise that it’s vegan-friendly.

 Lollipops are a trick-or-treat staple, and for good reason.
 Dum-Dums don’t contain animal, dairy and egg products, so feel free to snag a handful (or two) this Halloween.